Effective Ways to Treat Acne

 - Cold-pressed extra virgin olive oil cleanses the body of bad cholesterol and adds the good one.
 But make sure to buy genuine oil from good suppliers like this one.
-You may read my blog about this amazing oil here.
+You may read my blog about this amazing oil.

 - Coconut oil is anti-inflammatory and anti-bacterial very good for cooking and as a skin moisturiser.

-- Ghee (clarified butter) is great for the skin and the abdomen, use it for cooking.
+- Ghee (clarified butter) is great for the skin and gut, use it for cooking.

-Besides diet and good skin care a balancing of the hormones and an overall healthy lifestyle are the very best skin care treatment.
+Apart from a good diet and a solid skin care regimen, balancing your hormones and an overall healthy lifestyle is the very best skin care treatment.

 Hormones are your body’s chemical messengers.
 They travel in your bloodstream to tissues and organs.
 They work slowly, over time, and affect many different processes, including the skin, metabolism, sexual function, reproduction, mood and much more.
-I can recommend to read blog on balancing hormones - here a few of the good tips from that post.
+I can recommend you read my blog on how to balance your hormones naturally - here a few of the good tips from that post.